Alexintosh/Prophecy/README.md

 * `yarn start`: Runs the dev server and opens the project in your standard browser
 * `yarn build`: Builds the whole project and saves the resulting bundles in the `www` directory
+* `yarn run-android`: Builds the whole project and deploy on device or simulator
+* `yarn resources`: Automatically generates splashscreen and icon from `resources`
 * `yarn test`: Run tests using Jest
 * `yarn test:watch`: Run tests using Jest in watch mode
 * `yarn lint`: Run <a href="https://github.com/standard/standard">standard</a> to check JavaScript Standard Style